PlakarKorp/docs.plakar.io/content/quickstart/_index.md

 Snapshots provide a filesystem-like interface which allows browsing content using pathnames that are relative to the snapshot ID.
-They are expressed as `ID:/pathname`, as can be seen in this command to list the informations regarding `/bin/ls` within snapshot identified by `7f`:
+They are expressed as `ID:/pathname`, as can be seen in this command to list the information regarding `/bin/ls` within snapshot identified by `7f`:

 ```sh
 $ plakar ls 7f:/bin/ls